Miftah Anwar Sani

-Miftah Anwar Sani (born 19 November 1995) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Dewa United.
+Miftah Anwar Sani (born 19 November 1995) is an Indonesian professional footballer who plays as a left-back.

 Club career

 Persita Tangerang

 Sani signed with Persita Tangerang to play in the Indonesian Liga 1 for the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Sloboda Tuzla

 On 16 February 2021, he signed a one-year contract with Bosnian Premier League club Sloboda Tuzla.
 However, Miftah in May 2021 decided to cease the contract and return to Indonesia without playing a single match after failing to earn a work permit.

 Barito Putera

 He signed a contract to play for Liga 1 club Barito Putera in the 2021 Liga 1 season.
 Miftah made his league debut on 11 September 2021 in a match against Bali United at the Indomilk Arena, Tangerang.

 Dewa United

 Miftah was signed for Dewa United to play in Liga 1 in the 2022–23 season.
 He made his league debut on 25 July 2022 in a match against Persis Solo at the Moch.
 Soebroto Stadium, Magelang.